Pillars of Creation: Herschel's photo

 In 2010 Herschel Space Observatory captured a new image of the Pillars of Creation in far-infrared wavelengths, which allows astronomers to look inside the pillars and structures in the region, and come to a much fuller understanding of the creative and destructive forces inside the Eagle Nebula.

 Revisits

 In celebration of the 25th anniversary since the launch of the Hubble Space Telescope, astronomers assembled a larger and higher-resolution photograph of the Pillars of Creation which was unveiled in January 2015 at the American Astronomical Society meeting in Seattle.
 The image was photographed by the Hubble Telescope's Wide Field Camera 3, installed in 2009, in visible light.
 An infrared image was also taken.
 The re-imaging has a wider view that shows more of the base of the nebulous columns.

 In October 2022, it was unveiled that the James Webb Space Telescope captured a new image of the Pillars of Creation utilizing the NIRCam aboard the spacecraft.
 The image was able to capture ejections from the formation of young stars still in development in great detail, as seen by the red spots near the edges of the pillars.

+The most recent visualization of the Pillars of Creation was released by NASA in June 2024.
+It is a 3D rendering created by images from both the James Webb Space Telescope and the Hubble Space Telescope.
+NASA described it as "the most comprehensive and detailed multiwavelength movie yet of this star-birthing region."